lerna-lite/lerna-lite/README.md

 ```

 ### Configuration
-This lib requires a config file in order to do its job properly.
-It could come from a separate config file in the root (read [`lerna.json` - Wiki](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json) OR a `"lerna": {}` property directly under your `package.json`.
+You could configure Lerna via a `lerna.json` file, via a `"lerna": {}` property directly under your `package.json` or lastly by passing arguments directly when calling the shell commands.
+You can read the [`lerna.json` - Wiki](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json) for more info.

 ### Migration for [Lerna](https://github.com/lerna/lerna) Users
 If you are migrating from Lerna, it should be fairly easy to just replace Lerna with Lerna-Lite and that should be it, the CLI commands are the same, take a look at the quick steps below: